 Swan therefore turned his attention to France.
 Armed with introductions from a few French acquaintances, he journeyed to Paris.
 There he began studying the French language, its industries and its raucous politics.

 The radical new leaders of France needed supplies for the military and food for the people.
 And by 1793, Swan had positioned himself perfectly.
 Swan had a cardinal rule in business.
 He always dealt with the leader of any organization he approached.
-If a company or political organization was reluctant to show him into the offices of its chief leader, he politely moved on.
+If a company or political organization didn’t show him into the offices of its chief leader, he politely moved on.
 In this way he collected an impressive range of contacts.

-Swan had learned a thing or two about acquiring goods during wartime, and he assured the French that they could find food and supplies, even from their British and Dutch “enemies," if the terms were right.
+Swan had learned a thing or two about acquiring goods during wartime.
+He assured the French they could find food and supplies, even from their British and Dutch “enemies,” for the right terms.
 Pay a decent price and assume the risks that cargoes would be seized and they would have all the supplies they needed.
-Accept delivery at the port and ask no questions about where a shipment was coming from, he advised, and allow delivering ships to slip away quickly.
-Dutch and British merchants would not want to be identified trading with an enemy.
+Accept delivery at the port and ask no questions about where a shipment came from, he advised.
+Also, allow delivering ships to slip away quickly because Dutch and British merchants would not want to be identified trading with an enemy.